5 Types of Medications for Alzheimer’s Behavior: Effectiveness, Benefits, and Risks

 What Is Vascular Dementia?
 Everything You Need to Know

-What you need to know about vascular dementia Vascular dementia is the second most common cause of dementia after Alzheimer’s disease.
+Vascular dementia is the second most common cause of dementia after Alzheimer’s disease.
 People with vascular dementia have problems with reasoning, judgment, and memory.
 These symptoms can appear suddenly or they could be mild at first and gradually worsen.
-It can be challenging to diagnose because it can occur together with Alzheimer’s and the…
+It can be challenging to diagnose because it can occur together with Alzheimer’s and the symptoms can vary from case to case.
+We…

 The Positive Effect of Therapy Dolls for Dementia